theobald-software/theobald-software.github.io/content/_en/yunio/logs.md

 ---

-The following section contains information on the server logs created by yunIO.
+The following section contains information on the server and transaction logs created by yunIO.

 ### Display Logs
-The logs are located in the *Logs* section of the yunIO Designer.<br>
+The logs are located in the *Logs* section of the yunIO Designer.
+There are 2 types of Logs:
+- *Services:* Displays all server logs.
+- *Transactions:* Displays trace logs of Transaction services.

-The menu consists of two sections:
+The log menu consists of two sections:
 - timestamps of the logs (1)
 - content of the logs (2)